RoboticExplorationLab/Chipsat-Hardware/README.md

 The bootloader and firmware are tightly coupled.
 You will need to upload `bootloader.elf` and `firmware.elf` separately, or just use `openmv.bin` which contains both.

 #### OpenMV patch
-Due to a design error in rev. 0, you will need to disable USB VBUS detection with the following patch:
+Due to a design error in rev. 0, you will need to disable USB VBUS detection and give power to the camera with the following patch:
 ```patch
 diff --git a/src/bootloader/src/usbd_conf.c b/src/bootloader/src/usbd_conf.c
 index a52186f..d3e4961 100644